CSB-Thukral-Lab/RAPSAP/README.md

 ### **Running LigExtract and Usage**

 1. git clone into the RAPSAP repository into your home directory

 2. cd into your working directory.
-This is where all PDBs will be downloaded
+This is where you can find all the PDBs segreagated

-3. You can download the .pdb files and can view and analyse them using any interactive and molecular visualization tools like vmd, chimeraX etc.
+3. You  can view and analyse them using any interactive and molecular visualization tools like vmd, chimeraX etc.